tpm2-software/tpm2-tools/man/tpm2_nvwrite.1.md

 # DESCRIPTION

 **tpm2_nvwrite**(1) - Write data specified via _FILE_ to a Non-Volatile (NV) index.
-If _FILE_ is not specified, it defaults to stdin.
+If _FILE_ is not specified, it defaults to stdout.

 # OPTIONS